pixelgalaxies/crescendo/README.md

 To use Crescendo, just include this link in your head tags: https://pixelgalaxies.github.io/crescendo/crescendo.css

-To a quick demo of Crescendo in action: https://pixelgalaxies.github.io/crescendo/
+A little demo of Crescendo in action: https://pixelgalaxies.github.io/crescendo/

 ### Navigation classes: